Arriving on the App Store this week

 Is SwimTune suitable for beginner swimmers?

 Yes.
 SwimTune supports all levels from complete beginners to elite competitors.
-Beginner plans start with shorter sessions (around 800m), include drill video demonstrations, use plain-language coaching, and focus on building comfort and consistency.
-The AI coach adapts its language and expectations based on your level — beginners get encouragement and technique tips, while advanced swimmers get periodization and race-pace targets.
+Beginner plans start with shorter sessions (around 800m), draw on a guided drill library covering the fundamentals like catch-up, fingertip drag, sculling and fist drill, use plain-language coaching, and focus on building comfort and consistency.
+The AI coach adapts its language and expectations based on your level: beginners get encouragement and technique tips, while advanced swimmers get periodization and race-pace targets.
+See example workouts for each level.

 What is the CSS test in SwimTune?

-CSS (Critical Swim Speed) is a measure of your aerobic swim threshold — the fastest pace you can sustain for 20–30 minutes.
-SwimTune uses a CSS test (400m + 200m time trial) to calculate your training pace zones (Z1–Z5).
+CSS (Critical Swim Speed) is a measure of your aerobic swim threshold, the fastest pace you can sustain for 20 to 30 minutes.
+It's the swimming equivalent of FTP in cycling.
+SwimTune walks you through a guided CSS test (a 400m and a 200m time trial, or a simplified 200m/100m version) and turns the result into five training pace zones: Recovery, Aerobic, Threshold, VO2max and Sprint.
 For beginners, the CSS test is introduced gradually around weeks 6–8 once sufficient fitness is built.
 For intermediate and advanced swimmers, it's part of the initial baseline testing.
+Full guide to CSS testing and pace zones.

 How much does SwimTune cost?